-There are a number of things you can do to prevent neck pain without ever stepping foot in a doctor’s office.
+There are any ways you can prevent neck pain without ever stepping foot in a doctor’s office.
 Apply these tips to prevent the common causes of neck pain:

-If you often wake up with a stiff neck, you likely have to change your sleeping positions or get a new pillow.
-Sleeping on your stomach is the worst thing for your neck, because your head is turned to one side for hours.
-Imagine walking around for 8 hours with your head turned to one side?
-You’d probably have a stiff neck too!
+If you wake up with a stiff neck often, you likely have to change your sleeping positions or get a new pillow.
+Sleeping on your stomach is always a no-no. This position causes you to turn your head for many hours in order for you to be able to breathe.
+Imagine how this position adds up to hours, days, weeks and months.
+Sleeping on your stomach is one of the top causes of neck pain.
 So, it’s no surprise that when you sleep on your stomach for hours, you wake up with neck pain and can further develop sleep problems.
-Check out our best pillow recommendation for neck pain
+Check out our best pillow recommendation for neck pain.

-If you spend long hours driving or sitting at a desk at work, take regular breaks (every 45-60 minutes).
-Get up, walk around, and stretch a little.
+When you spend long hours at a computer or driving around, make sure to take a break once every hour.
+Make sure to get up and walk around, stretch, do some jumping jacks.
 Movement is life, so make sure you don’t get stuck in one position for too long- this can lead to facet syndrome later on in life.
 When you take breaks often, it keeps your neck muscles from staying in a fixed position during all of that screen time.

 #3 Quit Smoking

-Smoking can damage the discs between your vertebrae and lead to premature onset of arthritis in your neck.
+Smoking is known to damage the discs between your vertebrae and cause early arthritis in your neck.
 This is a tough habit to break.
 So true commitment will be required of you, because we don’t recommend the smoking cessation medications that are often prescribed.

-Regularly carrying a heavy bag over one shoulder can result in neck and shoulder pain.
-Consider switching to a backpack or another type of bag that allows you to distribute the weight evenly such as a messenger bag.
+Regularly carrying a heavy bag or purse over one shoulder can result in neck and shoulder pain.
+Consider switching to a messenger bag, backpack or another type of bag that allows you to better distribute the weight evenly.
 Take anything that is non-essential out of your purse or bag.
 Your spine will thank you for it.

 #5 Develop a Stress Management Routine

-Good stress management techniques help you reduce the amount of stress that ends up trapped in your neck and shoulders.
+Good stress management methods help you minimize the amount of stress that builds up on your neck and shoulders.
 A quick 10 minute meditation is a great way to reduce stress, as well as a short walk around the block.

 The Symptoms of Neck Pain